Don’t Let an LE Error Ruin Laundry Day: A Comprehensive Guide to Fixing Your LG Washing Machine

 LG washer LE error check the rotor

-• Test the wiring harness resistance between the main board and the stator assembly.
+• With the washer unplugged, disconnect the wiring harness from the stator assembly.

-• The resistance values should fall within the range of 5–15 ohms, with all three legs being equal.
+• The resistance values should ideally fall within the range of 5-15 ohms, and all three legs should show approximately equal resistance.
+Significant deviation or an open circuit indicates a faulty stator.

 LG washing machine LE error code Check the stator